openproblems-bio/openproblems/CONTRIBUTING.md

 Each task consists of datasets, methods, and metrics.

 Datasets should take no arguments and return an AnnData object.
-If `test is True`, then the method should load the full dataset, but only return a small version of the same data (preferably <200 cells and <500 genes) for faster downstream analysis.
+If `test is True`, then the method should load the full dataset, but only return a small s-clion of the same data (preferably <200 cells and <500 genes) for faster downstream analysis.

 ```text